Phandal/PHZSH/README.md

 Don't forget to relaunch the terminal or source the .zshrc file to see the changes.

+**If the plugin repo uses a different naming scheme, the plugin script wont work.
+To fix this issue just look in the plugins folder and change the name of the file that end with .zsh to the same name as the containing folder with the .zsh file extension.**

 ## Todo
 1. Make the plugins reload on change.
 2. Fix a bug in the plugin script with file naming conventions.
+3. Add git status in the prompt.